 We continued to engage with the broader Wilmar International Limited Group to better understand the risk of modern slavery within our supply chains for these commodities.
 This revealed that where the commodity purchased was related to palm oil (including its by-products being palm kernel expellant), then Wilmar's NDPE Policy provides a strong framework to reduce the risk of modern slavery.
-For other commodities outside of palm oil, the commodity risk rating was assumed to be high, given the challenges in traceability of the product.
-This represented 0.53% of total purchased volumes during the reporting period and is largely represented by non-palm based soft oils.
+The commodity risk rating was assumed to be high, given the challenges in traceability of the product.
+This represented 0.69% of total purchased volumes during the reporting period and is largely represented by non-palm based soft oils.